Adolescent & Adult Education

 Adolescent & Adult Education Main Menu

 The program of study has been designed to enhance communication skills in the dissemination of knowledge about one’s area of expertise.
-Students are required to complete 30 semester hours with 9 of these hours in one of three areas of concentration: Adult Literacy; Educational Technology; or Human Resource Development.
+Students are required to complete 33 semester hours with 12 of these hours being in Human Resource Development.

 Individuals completing this program will accomplish the following objectives: